HDR Technology Explained

 Notes:

-- Ensure game, GPU, and display all support HDR
+- Ensure game, GPU, and monitor all support HDR

 - Turn off Windows HDR auto-conversion